kaleidoscopica/windows10cloud/README.md

 ## Accessing the VM

-1. Macs: Go to the App Store and download the Microsoft Remote Desktop app.
+1. MacOS: Go to the App Store and download the Microsoft Remote Desktop app.
+After initial setup (you can allow microphone/camera access) click "Add PC".

    Windows: On your local Windows PC, you can use the search box on the taskbar, type Remote Desktop Connection, and then select Remote Desktop Connection.
-In Remote Desktop Connection, type the name of the PC you want to connect to (from Step 1), and then select Connect.

-3. After initial setup (you can allow microphone/camera access) click "Add PC".
+You can also download and use the Remote Desktop app, from the Microsoft Store.

-4. In the GCP console, navigate back to VM instances, under Compute Engine.
+3. In the GCP console, navigate back to VM instances, under Compute Engine.
 Note that your windows-10 VM has an external IP listed in the External IP column.
 Copy this value.

-5. Paste the external IP into the PC Name field.
-Leave everything else as defaults and click Save.
+4. Paste the external IP into the PC Name (or Computer) field.
+Leave everything else as defaults and click Save (or Connect).

-6. Double click the new box that popped up and let it start connecting.
-When it prompts you for a username, enter `IEUser`.
+5. If on a Mac, you may need to double click the new box that popped up and let it start connecting.

+6. When it prompts you for a username, enter `IEUser`.
 For password, enter `Passw0rd!` and connect.
 It warns you that the certificate cannot be verified; this is fine.

 # Cleanup